Lommix/lommix/README.md

 ![banner](banner.svg)

-Hi, I am Lorenz.
+Hi, I'm Lorenz.
 Building something 24/7 is my passion.
 Rust for the brain, Go for the gain and Lua to solve pain.

-currently exploring zig
+Currently exploring zig.

 #### [lommix.com](https://lommix.com)